M4G1C14N5/Football-Analytics-Engine/README.md

 2. Set up your `.env` file with necessary secrets (DB passwords, API keys)
 3. Configure Cloudflare Tunnel (if deploying publicly)
 4. Run `docker-compose up` to start all services

-## Deployment

-The project is designed to be deployed on an Ubuntu server with:
-- Docker and Docker Compose installed
-- Cloudflare Tunnel connector configured
-- DNS configured through Cloudflare Zero Trust dashboard

 ---